steven4547466/new-dblapi/README.md

 # Simple, Easy, discordbots.org API wrapper.
-# ONLY WORKS WITH DISCORD.JS CLIENTS, IT IS NOT PLANNED TO BE MADE TO WORK WITH ERIS, sorry
 new-dblapi was made to be very easy to use.
 Is it better than the original?
 No idea, I made this out of pure boredom, **most** of it is tested to work.

 ```